A numerical range approach to Birkhoff-James orthogonality with applications: The numerical range approach

 \begin{theorem} Let $Z$ be a Banach space, let $u\in S_Z$, and let $C\subseteq B_{Z^*}$ be such that $B_{Z^*}=\overline{\conv}^{w^*}(C)$.
 Then,

 for every $z\in Z$. \end{theorem}

 Let us comment that comparing this theorem with Proposition~\ref{prop:num-range-ext}, we lose information as we have to deal with limits, but we obtain a lot of generality, as there are many situations in which $B_{Z^*}=\overline{\conv}^{w^*}(C)$ holds and $C$ is completely different from $\ext(B_{Z^*})$ (even disjoint).
-In what follows, and in the rest of the paper, when we write $\lim z_n$ for a \emph{bounded scalar sequence} $\{z_n\}$ we are understanding that the sequence is convergent, but it is also fine if one understands that $\lim z_n$ represents an adherent point of the sequence, which always exists.
+In what follows, and in the rest of the paper, when we write $\lim z_n$ for a \emph{bounded scalar sequence} $\{z_n\}$ we are understanding that the sequence is convergent.

 \begin{proof}[Proof of Theorem~\ref{theorem:num-range-C}] The first equality was already proved in \cite[Propostion 2.14]{KMMPQ}, let us prove that

 For $z\in Z$, we write $W(z):=\{\lim \phi_n(z)\colon \phi_n\in C \ \forall n \in \N, \ \lim \phi_n(u)=1 \bigr\}$ and we prove first the inclusion $V(Z,u,z)\supseteq \conv W(z)$.
 Given $\lambda_0\in W(z)$, for each $n\in\N$ there exists $\phi_n\in C$ such that